 Create your own projects

 Have an idea?
 Talk to one of your professors, and depending on the nature of your project, there can be short-term and long-term or summer funding for it, such as a Curiosity Grant or other support.
+The Office of Undergraduate Studies (OURS) also offers Summer Undergraduate Research Awards (SURA) and Archival Scholars Research Awards (ASRA), which is offered in partnership with the ULS.
+Both of these programs offer undergraduates the opportunity for term-long, independently created, faculty mentored research and creative activity.
 If you’re like to pursue archival research, we can help you find funding for that, too.

 Bigger research and creative projects can find bigger support: the Frederick Honors College offers funding for Community Research Fellowships, Creative Arts Fellowships, Research Fellowships, and Brackenridge Fellowships.
 See other Honors College opportunities, too.
 Talk with an English advisor or professor about pursuing one of these.